-- The historical data used by the Bank may not provide the best estimate of future joint distribution of changes in risk factors.
+- Market rate and price changes may not be independent and identically distributed random variables, nor may they have a normal distribution.
+The normal distribution assumption, in particular, may underestimate the probability of extreme market movements. - The historical data used by the Bank may not provide the best estimate of future joint distribution of changes in risk factors.
 Any modification of the data may be inappropriate.
 In particular, the use of historical data may fail to capture the risk of possible extreme and adverse market fluctuations regardless of the time frame used; - A 1-day time horizon may not fully capture those market risk positions that cannot be liquidated or hedged within one day.
 It would not be possible to liquidate or hedge all positions in one day; - the VaR is calculated at the close of business, but trading positions may change substantially during the trading day; - the use of a 99% confidence level does not consider or make any representation about losses that may occur beyond this confidence level, and - The VaR model does not capture all the complex effects of risk factors on the value of positions or portfolios and, therefore, may underestimate potential losses.

-During the period ended September 30, 2022 and December 31, 2021, the Bank did not exceed the VaR limits of the trading portfolio's three components: fixed-income, equity, and foreign currency investments.
+During the period ended on December 31, 2022, and 2021, the Bank did not exceed the VaR limits of the trading portfolio's three components: fixed-income, equity, and foreign currency investments.

-The Bank performs back-testing on a daily basis, and it is generally found that trading losses exceed the estimated VaR almost every 100 trading days.
+The Bank performs back-testing daily and generally finds that trading losses exceed the estimated VaR almost every 100 trading days.
 At the same time, a limit was set on the maximum VaR it is willing to accept on the trading portfolio.
-As of September 30, 2022 and December 31, 2021, the Bank has remained within its VaR threshold, even in instances where the actual VaR exceeded the estimated VaR.
+As of December 31, 2022, and 2021, the Bank has remained within its VaR threshold, even in instances where the actual VaR exceeded the estimated VaR.